ElegantLin/My-CPU/README.md

-# 54 CPU Instructions
+# 54 Instructions 5-stage pipeline CPU

-This project is the final project of Computer Architecture and Structure, which is construct a 5 stage pipeline CPU of MIPS.
-The modules of this projects are:
+## Background

+This project is **Zonglin**'s final project of Computer Architecture and Structure of Tonji University, Shanghai, P.R.China,  whose class ID is **10101602** and its corresponding experiment ID is  **10012502**.
+These courses are given in the spring semester.
+Students can learn about the core of computer design in one semester through several projects and homework.
+Those who want to join this course are strongly recommended to have learned **Digital Logic** and **Verilog and FPGA Design**.
+The website of this course is mips246.tongji.edu.cn.
+The total credits of this course is **7**.

+## Course Instructors
+* Prof. Lisheng WANG
+* Prof. Yongsheng CHEN
+* Prof. Yongtao HAO
+* Prof. Dongdong ZHNAG

+## Structure of this project

 * PC.v
 * ALU.v

+## My Instruction set
 The instructions I have successfully constructed are:
 1. ori rt, rs, immediate
 2. and rd, rs, rt